Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

-In Table~\ref{tbl:out_energy_} the calculated Fermi energy for the optimal doping $\eF$, the energy of the top of the conduction band, the Van Hove energy $\epsilon_\mathrm{_X}=\epsilon_{0,\pi}$, the calculated according to \Eqref{Euler-Asynchronism_energy_} Euler-Mascheroni energy $E_\mathrm{C}$ with small parameter $\epsilon=1\,\mu$eV and other parameters of the theory are given.
+In Table~\ref{tbl:out_energy_} the calculated Fermi energy for the optimal doping $\eF$, the energy of the uppermost energy level of the conduction band, the Van Hove energy $\epsilon_\mathrm{_X}=\epsilon_{0,\pi}$, the calculated according to \Eqref{Euler-Asynchronism_energy_} Euler-Mascheroni energy $E_\mathrm{C}$ with small parameter $\epsilon=1\,\mu$eV and other parameters of the theory are given.